Randle’s triple-double powers Knicks to 95-86 win over Cavs

 Knicks: Play Toronto in its temporary home of Tampa, Florida.
 The Raptors have won eight straight over New York, whose last victory in the series occurred on Nov.
 22, 2017.

 Cavaliers: Visit Indiana on Thursday.
-Cleveland begins a six-game road trip, its longest of the season, and won’t return to Rocket Mortgage FieldHouse until hosting Memphis on Jan.
+Cleveland begins a six-game road trip – its longest of the season – and won’t return to Rocket Mortgage FieldHouse until hosting Memphis on Jan.
 22.

 More AP NBA: https://apnews.com/NBA and https://twitter.com/AP_Sports